opf/openproject/help/getting-started/sign-in-registration.md

 ## Reset your password

-If you forgot your password, you can rest your password by clicking the blue **Forgot your password** link directly below the Sign in field.
+If you forgot your password, you can reset your password by clicking the blue **Forgot your password** link directly below the Sign in field.

 ![Forgot-password](1566205596114.png)